PoliticalGraveyard.com

 Relatives: Married to Sue Rocca.

 Rocca, Sue — of Sterling Heights, Macomb County, Mich.
 Republican.
-Member of Michigan state house of representatives 30th District, 1995-; candidate in primary for Michigan state senate 12th District, 2001.
+Member of Michigan state house of representatives 30th District, 1995-; candidate for Michigan state senate 12th District, 2001.
 Female.
 Still living as of 2001.

 Relatives: Married to Sal Rocca.